SpellholdStudios/NTotSC/NTotSC/docs/ReadMe-NTotSC.txt

 	whole party, as well
 	-Once entered Firewine dungeon, the scroll will disappear and the entrance will stay open.
-	-German version completed (two lines in setup.tra were still in English) -update to weidu v243
+	-EET: in AR52PB.are, the fledgling vampires will no longer turn into bats -German version completed (two lines in setup.tra were still in English) -update to weidu v243